Joahnys Argilagos

-Joahnys Oscar Argilagos Perez (born 11 January 1997) is a Cuban professional boxer.
-As an amateur, he won a bronze medal at the 2016 Summer Olympics as well as winning a gold medal at both the 2015 and 2017 World Championships.
+Joahnys Óscar Argilagos Pérez (born 11 January 1997) is a Cuban professional boxer.
+As an amateur, he won a bronze medal at the 2016 Summer Olympics as well as a gold medal at both the 2015 and 2017 World Championships.

 Argilagos took up boxing in 2007 at the age of 10.
 He is fighting at amateur level for the World Series of Boxing, under the auspices of the (amateur) International Boxing Association.
 He has won the 2013 AIBA Junior World Championships, the 2015 AMBC American Confederation Boxing Championships, and the 2015 AIBA World Boxing Championships in light flyweight.
 He also won a silver medal at the 2015 Pan American Games and a bronze at the 2016 Olympics.